jovillarrealm/count-fasta-rs/README.md

 > To modify the installation path, it requires to modify install-path in dist-workspace.toml, and run ci again.
 > `install-path = "CARGO_HOME"`

-It uses tokio to handle I/O asynchronously.
-It uses flate2 to handle gzipped files.